kroger/genosmus/_marcos/musb14.md

 #### Miniatura 1

-- Conteúdo principal: Pré-serial - tonalidade expandida, harmonias quartais, quintais, politonalidade, policordes
+- Conteúdo principal: A definir
-- Formação: Quarteto de trombones
+- Formação: Duo de clarinetes
 - Leitura: A definir

 #### Miniatura 2

-- Conteúdo principal: Serialismo
+- Conteúdo principal: A definir
-- Formação: Duo de clarinetes
+- Formação: Quarteto de trombones
 - Leitura: A definir

 #### Miniatura 3